Usbac/tundra/docs/general.md

 You can define custom rules or syntax for the Tundra parser with the `extend` method, so you can even create your own tags and modifications on the go.

-The function must take a string and return a string, these are supposed to be the view content.
-Obviously you can do whatever you want with it in the function.
+The function must take a string and return a string, this is supposed to be the view content.
+You can do whatever you want with it in the function.

 ```js
 view.extend(content => {